 Screaming is instinctual — it's primal and guttural.
 It's a sound humans make across all age ranges and cultures.
-Whether due to pain, horror or a baby's cry, a shrill, hair-raising scream is executed instantaneously and demands a response just as quickly.
-But why do we scream, and why does the sound of one make humans react the way we do?
+Whether due to horror, pain or a baby's cry, a shrill, hair-raising scream is executed instantaneously and demands a response just as quickly.
+But why do we scream, and why do humans react the way we do when we hear one?

 "We found that screams occupy a reserved chunk of the auditory spectrum, but we wanted to go through a whole bunch of sounds to verify that this area is unique to screams," said Poeppel, who also directs the Frankfurt Max-Planck-Institute Department of Neuroscience.
 "In a series of experiments, we saw this observation remained true when we compared screaming to singing and speaking, even across different languages.
 The only exception — and what was peculiar and cool — is that alarm signals (car alarms, house alarms, etc.) also activate the range set aside for screams."

 The sound barrier

 What sets screams apart from other loud sounds is a property called "roughness," which refers to how fast a sound changes in loudness.
 When people talk to each other, those speech patterns have only slight differences in loudness, but screams change very fast.
 The more roughness in the voice, the bigger the fear response in the human amygdala, which gauges whether a threat is real and regulates our response.
 The bigger the response, the more terrifying the scream sounds.

 "Roughness is well known, but it has never been considered to be important for communication," researcher Luc Arnal, a neuroscientist at the University of Geneva, told PBS.
 "Our work is the first to show that roughness is useful to convey information, specifically about danger in the environment."